 Applicants with helsinki.fi user account and either a valid employment contract, grant researcher contract, visiting researcher or visiting professor contract at the University of Helsinki apply via the Employee login link.

 Publications submitted for assessment should demonstrate applicant’s qualifications for the docent:

 After the application round has closed, the Research Committee of the Faculty of Theology considers whether the applicants seem to fulfill the qualifications for docentship so that their applications can be sent forward to be fully evaluated.

 In this first stage evaluation, the Research Committee pays attention to following points:

-If the requirements seem to be fulfilled, the Committee sends the application to the Department of the disciple into which the docentship is intended.
+If the requirements seem to be fulfilled, the Committee sends the application to the Department of the discipline into which the docentship is intended.
 If the Research Committee comes to a conclusion that the applicant does not fulfill the required qualifications, it recommends that the applicant should withdraw her/his application.

 The department gives its comments on the applied field of the title and suggests two experts who could evaluate the applications.
 The Research Committee prepares a proposal to the Faculty Council which decides whether the applications will be sent forward to the expert evaluators.
 The Teaching Skills Committee evaluates applicants’ teaching skills.
 On the grounds of the evaluation reports, the Faculty Council decides whether it proposes to the Chancellor of the University that the applicant should be granted the title of docent.